theblackzone/vim-textcal/README.md

 - Displays:
   - Calendar weeks (ISO/DIN 1355 standard)
   - Public holidays (Germany)
-  - Movable feasts (e.g., Easter, Pentecost, Christmas)
+  - Movable feasts (e.g., Easter, Pentecost, etc.)
   - Annotations for potential bridge days
 - Each month is wrapped in an outliner-style fold (for easy text folding in Vim)
 - Outputs to a new buffer and sets the filename to `textcal-<year>.txt`